Police: Baby’s body pulled from water near Brooklyn Bridge

 “She just called me over and said there was a baby in the water.
 I called 911.
 At that point I thought it was a doll,” Campbell said.

-Campbell said he “walked out mid-thigh level” and retrieved the baby and started CPR.
+Campbell said he “walked out mid-thigh level” in the East River and retrieved the baby and started CPR.
 He said the baby had no respiration and showed no pulse.

 Police officers arrived minutes later and brought the baby onto the pedestrian walkway where they continued CPR before the baby was taken to a hospital and pronounced dead, police said.